This Step: Get a Learner Permit

 C) Take the GA Learner’s Permit Exam

-With your parent or legal guardian (unless you are older than 18), required documents and fees, head to any GA Customer Service Center.
+With your parent or legal guardian, required documents and fees, head to any GA Customer Service Center.
 The state administers tests on a walk-in basis, so look online for the nearest branch.

 In addition to signing for you, your parent or legal guardian must present: